wangfowen/owenwangdotcom/_posts/2013-10-17-overpaid-syndrome.md

 _too_ wasteful.
 Can't let overpaid syndrome justify _all_ my reckless spending.

 But I wouldn't say overpaid syndrome is all bad.
 I find I no longer stress as much about the little things.
 That object I bought wasn't actually on sale?
 Whatever, no point arguing with the cashier.
-That's just a couple more minutes of work.
-I spend more time on what matters to me -- exploring all the wonders the world has to offer and enjoying the companionship of my friends and family.
+That's just another half hour of work.
+I spend more time on what actually matters to me -- exploring all the wonders the world has to offer and enjoying the companionship of my friends and family.
 Time is as much of a commodity as everything else.
 It is just as limited, and we only need to hoard so much wealth to be secure in ourselves.
 So if we have enough to be secure, why not live a little?